-\paragraph{Datasets for Vector Extraction} For refusal vector extraction, we use datasets from three different categories: harmful data, harmless data and pseudo-harmful data, which is harmless data but can easily induce the refusal behaviour of a model.
-We adopt the harmful dataset $D_{\text{harmful}}$ constructed by \cite{arditi2024refusal} which are harmful instructions drawn from \textsc{Advbench} \citep{zou2023universal}, \textsc{MaliciousInstruct} \citep{huang2023catastrophic}, and \textsc{TDC2023} \citep{mazeika2024harmbench, tdc2023}.
-The harmless data $D_{\text{harmless}}$ are instructions sampled from \textsc{Alpaca} \citep{alpaca}.
+\paragraph{Datasets for Vector Extraction} For refusal vector extraction, we use datasets from three different categories: harmful data, harmless data and pseudo-harmful data, which is harmless data that can easily induce false refusal.
+We adopt the $D_{\text{harmful}}$ and $D_{\text{harmless}}$ datasets constructed by \cite{arditi2024refusal}. $D_{\text{harmful}}$ consists of harmful instructions drawn from \textsc{Advbench} \citep{zou2023universal}, \textsc{MaliciousInstruct} \citep{huang2023catastrophic}, and \textsc{TDC2023} \citep{mazeika2024harmbench, tdc2023}.
+The harmless data $D_{\text{harmless}}$ are sampled from \textsc{Alpaca} \citep{alpaca}.
 For false refusal vector construction, we use the samples from \textsc{OR-Bench-Hard} \citep{cui2024orbenchoverrefusalbenchmarklarge} which is a challenging false refusal test for state-of-the-art LLMs.
 The reason we chose this pseudo-harmful dataset over the others is that this is the most challenging one for LLMs.
 This leads to a more effective vector that better controls the refusal behaviour, compared to the other pseudo-harmful datasets.
 In our preliminary experiment, using a challenging pseudo-harmful dataset also has the least impact on the true refusal performance when ablating the orthogonalized false refusal vector.
 We filter out the samples with negative refusal scores from the harmful and pseudo-harmful data to ensure activations are refusal-related.
-We also filter out vectors which lead to a KL divergence change larger than $0.2$ in first token probabilities.
-Then we randomly select 128 samples from the three kinds of data for extracting the vectors, resulting in $D_{\text{harmful}}^{\text{train}}$, $D_{\text{harmful}}^{\text{train}}$ and $D_{\text{harmful}}^{\text{train}}$.
-Then they are evaluated on $D_{\text{harmful}}^{\text{val}}$, $D_{\text{pseudo-harmful}}^{\text{val}}$ with a size of 32, to select the most effective true refusal and false refusal vectors.
+To maintain the model's general performance, we also filter out vectors which lead to a KL divergence change larger than $0.2$ in first token probabilities.
+We randomly sample 128 queries from each of the three kinds of data for extracting the vectors, resulting in $D_{\text{harmful}}^{\text{train}}$, $D_{\text{pseudo-harmful}}^{\text{train}}$ and $D_{\text{harmless}}^{\text{train}}$.
+We evaluate candidate vectors on $D_{\text{harmful}}^{\text{val}}$, $D_{\text{pseudo-harmful}}^{\text{val}}$ with a size of 32, to select the most effective true refusal and false refusal vectors.